This post is about my values, and which ones I think are most important.

 Therefore, “benevolence” as a value is best taken to mean “warmheartedness,” in that you should strive to be warm, welcoming, open, kind, forgiving, and understanding of others, even if you know deep down that you don’t actually love them.

 I think benevolence is important because (warning: cliché approaching) if everyone aspired to be benevolent, the world would probably be better than it is now.
-And in any case, I find that I am far happier and less stressed when I act benevolently towards my family members, such as by assuming that my younger siblings are not intentionally trying to drive me insane.
+And in any case, I find that I am far happier and less stressed when I act benevolently towards my family members, such as by assuming they’re not intentionally trying to drive me insane.

 By “reflection,” I mean the thoughtful consideration of one’s own life and values.